josephluck/afterimage/README.md

 - `afterimage--loaded` applied when afterimage has loaded the image in to view
 - `afterimage__image` applied to the `<img />` tag itself
 - `afterimage__placeholder` applied to the placeholder element

+> You'll have to use `!important` to override the inline styles!
+Sorry!